matrixorigin/matrixone/docs/en/MatrixOne/Overview/NYC Test Performance.md

 # **NYC Test Performance**

 ## **Overview**
-With MatrixOne v0.2.0, we follow the [Tutorial](../Get-Started/Tutorial/NYC-test-with-matrixone.md) to execute **NYC Taxi** test with a standalone serve, and compare the results with that of other products, which shows the performance of MatrixOne in query processing time.
+With MatrixOne v0.2.0, we follow the [Tutorial](../Get-Started/Tutorial/NYC-test-with-matrixone.md) to execute **NYC Taxi** test with a standalone server, and compare the results with that of other products, which shows the performance of MatrixOne in query processing time.

 !!! note  "<font size=4>note</font>"